 - This weapon is the unique unit of the Chinese in Age of Empires II.

-- An artillery version was developed by the Roman Empire, while some Roman auxiliaries carried bullet-firing crossbows.
+- An artillery version was developed by the Roman Empire (the cheiroballistra), while some Roman auxiliaries carried bullet-firing crossbows.
 However, the repeating variants were much weaker than the regular crossbows and it was necessary to tip the bolts with poison to make them more lethal.

 - However, a body recovered from the site of a Roman siege in south-western England showed that a bolt-head typical of a Roman repeating crossbow had enough force to go right through a human body from the front and lodge in the luckless target's spine, with the point penetrating out of his back.
 Ref.
 Adam Hart-Davis, below.